Should You Take a Probiotic?

 For that reason, I generally recommend a spore-based probiotic.
 Spore probiotics contain Bacillus spores that surround themselves with a protective shell.
 They remain dormant until they arrive in an ideal environment – in this case, our gut.
 This allows them to survive the high acid environment of our stomach and safely journey through our digestive tract.
 Once they arrive in our large intestine, they remove their outer shell and get to work “cleaning up” our gut, killing pathogenic bacteria and rebalancing our gut microbiome.

 Luckily, there are quite a few brands of spore probiotics on the market now.
-YouTheory Spore Probiotic, Just Thrive Probiotic, and Microbiome Labs MegaSporeBiotic are a few good ones!
+YouTheory Spore Probiotic and Microbiome Labs MegaSporeBiotic are good ones!
+Seed’s Daily Synbiotic is also an excellent choice.

 Previous